Kenste/SWRuneSorter/README.md

 Finally, we sum the products to get the final score of the rune based on the given weight profile.

 This is where the simplicity ends.
-Since some substats are blocked from certain rune slots, and each slot has different primary stats, there is no perfect rune for all slots.
+Since some substats are blocked from certain rune slots, and each slot has different primary stats, there is no "perfect" rune for all slots.
-Therefore, one perfect rune per slot must be determined, and the normalization must be done per slot.
+Therefore, one "perfect" rune per slot must be determined, and the normalization must be done per slot.
 This ensures that a rune with a score of 100 is possible in every slot.
 There are probably more problems that I do not know about yet, but I will add them to this document.

+## Limitations
+There are, of course, limitations to this project and its use.
+The runes that are considered by this project are limited to 6-star runes of hero or legend quality.
+5-star or lower runes will be compared to 6-star runes.
+Endgame players may not need this tool, as they have sufficient knowledge of runes.
+This project is made by a beginner who wants to automate the boring and repetitive task of upgrading and selling useless runes.